kincsesb/menes_kezelo/README.md

 All rights reserved.
 This project is not open source.

-## Contributions
+## Feedback and Support

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
+While this project is primarily for reference and we are not currently accepting code contributions, we still value your feedback.
+If you encounter any issues or have suggestions for improvement, please feel free to share your thoughts - they help us learn and grow.

+Thank you for your understanding and support as we continue to develop and refine our projects!